eduardomcm/VelociraptorCompetition/README.md

 # Windows.Applications.ProcessHollowingEnriched

-  This artifact executes Hasherezade's Hollows Hunter, enriches is with Process List (PsList) artifact information, and returns the enriched rows for analysis.
+  This artifact executes Hasherezade's Hollows Hunter, enriches it with Process List (PsList) artifact information, and returns the enriched rows for analysis.

   By enriching Hollows Hunter output, the analyst will have better visibility over the results,